uc-cdis/gen3-helm/docs/external_secrets.md

 kubectl get secret "your secret name" -o jsonpath="{.data.secret-access-key}" | base64 --decode
 ```

-You can paste the Iam access key and secret access key in the `.Values.secrets.awsAccessKeyId`/`.Values.secrets.awsSecretAccessKey` fields in the values.yaml file for the chart(s) you would like to use external secrets for.
+You can paste the IAM access key and secret access key in the `.Values.secrets.awsAccessKeyId`/`.Values.secrets.awsSecretAccessKey` fields in the values.yaml file for the chart(s) you would like to use external secrets for.

 If you are deploying external secrets with the Gen3 umbrella chart, you can utilize a local secret to avoid pasting credentials in the values.yaml file.
 Just set `.global.aws.useLocalSecret.enabled` to true and supply your secret name.